csiro-hydroinformatics/pybomwater/README.md

 [![codecov](https://codecov.io/gh/csiro-hydroinformatics/pybomwater/branch/main/graph/badge.svg?token=uj1VUQu7dT)](https://codecov.io/gh/csiro-hydroinformatics/pybomwater)

-This package has been developed to access to the BoM Water Data Sensor Observation Service (SOS).
-With a goal to easily and efficiently integrate data into scientific workflows
+This package has been developed to access to the BoM Water Data Sensor Observation Service (SOS) with a goal to easily and efficiently integrate data into scientific workflows

 ## License
 MIT-derived (see [License.txt](LICENSE))